Jeffrey Maier incident: Incident

-Garcia accepted Baltimore fans later booing him, but was disturbed when Yankees fans cheered him, as he did not want to appear biased.
+Garcia accepted Orioles fans later booing him, but was disturbed when Yankees fans cheered him, as he did not want to appear biased.
 Two days after the incident Garcia said no one felt worse about it than he did, but that one play after 22 years of hard work as an umpire should not make him hang his head, adding, "I love Baltimore, I love the team and I love this stadium [Camden Yards]...."

-The Yankees went on to win the series against Baltimore, four games to one, as well as the World Series against the Atlanta Braves.
+The Yankees went on to win the series against the Orioles, four games to one, as well as the World Series against the Atlanta Braves.
 As a result of the play, a railing was added behind the right field wall at Yankee Stadium to prevent fans from reaching over it.

 Meanwhile, in New York, Maier became a minor celebrity.
 The New York Times described him as having become "New York royalty".
 The New York Daily News allowed him to sit behind the Yankee dugout during the World Series.
 The boy appeared on national talk shows.
 On the other end, a 2012 article in the Baltimore Sun began, "The most despised child in the history of Baltimore sports is all grown up."
 Then Yankees' manager Joe Torre said after the incident, "I think it's glorifying the wrong thing."
 Maier himself has come to terms more over the years with the impact of the incident as he has grown older, married, and become a father.
 He has stated, "'It's a huge part of baseball history, either positive or negative depending on your allegiance, but it's part of history nonetheless.'"